-Those surveyed say they begin by establishing a formal innovation program, but quickly realize that having a program may not be enough to make a sustainable difference.
-Crowdsourced innovation software helps ideas to take flight and innovation to
+While those surveyed are first establishing a formal innovation program, they quickly realize that having a program may not be enough to make a sustainable difference.
+That's where the strength of crowdsourced innovation management software comes in, helping ideas to take flight and innovation to scale across the enterprise.
+This year's data shows that while the average length of innovation programs is three years, customers on average have used innovation software for less than two years.